proximax-storage/xpx-chain-devportal-docs/docs/protocol/transaction.md

 - **Minimise-fees**: Philanthropic nodes.
 Include first transactions that other nodes do not want to include.
 - **Maximise-fees**: Most common in public networks.
 Include first transactions with higher fees.

-By default, the fee is paid in `xpx`, the underlying currency of the Sirius-Chain network.
+By default, the fee is paid in `xpx`, the underlying currency of the Sirius Chain network.
 Private chains can edit the configuration of the network to eliminate fees, or use another [mosaic](../built-in-features/mosaic.md) that better suits their needs.

 ## Signing a transaction